chrstnklb/xl2txt/README.md

 # Deployment

-1. Log into the EC2 Instance
+1. Log into (Connect) the EC2 Instance
-2. Git pull
+2. Go into project folder and Git pull
 3. Restart pm2 using
     - ```pm2 restart 0```
 4. OR: Setup new pm2 instance, if server path or name was changed (See chapter pm2)